Jonas-DL/Hugging-Rain-Man/README.md

 ## Dataset Description
 **The publicly available data and models are exclusively for non-commercial research purposes, including but not limited to academic studies and scientific exploration.
-Any commercial use or use for profit-making activities is strictly prohibited.**
+Any commercial use or use for profit-making activities is strictly prohibited.
+This work is licensed under CC BY-NC-SA 4.0.**

 ### Overview
 - **Participants**: ASD:66; TD:32